Gatherings banned, travel restricted as coronavirus cases grow worldwide

 More than 700 tourists remain quarantined at a hotel in the Canary Islands, after several Italian guests there tested positive for coronavirus.

 Schools and universities in Italy, which is experiencing Europe’s worst outbreak of the disease, will stay closed for a second consecutive week in three northern regions.
-The country has reported some 900 cases and 21 deaths.
+The country has reported more than 1,100 cases and 29 deaths.

 Analysts have warned that the outbreak looks set to shunt Italy’s fragile economy into its fourth recession in 12 years, with many businesses in the wealthy north close to a standstill and hotels reporting a wave of cancellations.